ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/upandrunning.md

 ![reposelect](upandrunningimages/forkselection.png)

-Please make a note of your repo URL for later, it should be something like:
+Please make a note of your repo URL for later.
+It should be something like:

 ```https://github.com/<your-github-username>/spring-petclinic```